-All three settlements have purpose built cycling infrastructure.
+Telford Shrewsbury Hereford All three settlements have purpose built cycling infrastructure.
 However, the extent to which this is used varies enormously.
 Telford has good cycling facilities, but there is much less cycling for work journeys.
-It appears that simply providing facilities is not enough to get people cycling - there also has to be a culture of cycling, key journeys need to be of the right length and cycle journeys need to compare favourably with car use in terms of convenience.

-The challenge in Telford is to use the anticipated new development to create an urban form and density that is more conducive to cycling and walking.

-The challenge in Shrewsbury and Hereford is to maintain and develop the cycling culture through a combination of hard and soft measures to support and facilitate cycling.
+It appears that simply providing facilities is not enough to get people cycling - there also hat to be a culture of cycling, key journeys need to be of the right length and cycle journeys need to compare favourably with car use in terms of convenience. is much less cycling for work et people cycling - there also has The challenge in Telford is to use the anticipated new development to create an urban form and density that is more conducive to cycling and walking.
+The challenge in Shrewsbury and develop the cycling culture thro soft measures to support and fa ough a combination of hard and